espressif/developer-portal/content/blog/integrating-embedded-swift-and-sdl3-on-esp32-c6/index.md

 ## Introduction

 [Embedded Swift](https://www.swift.org/blog/embedded-swift-examples/) brings the power and elegance of the Swift programming language to embedded systems like the ESP32 microcontrollers.
 In this article, we'll explore how to develop graphical applications for the ESP32-C3 and ESP32-C6 using Swift.
 We'll demonstrate how to integrate C libraries like SDL3 (Simple DirectMedia Layer 3), commonly used in desktop applications, into your Swift projects.
 With the help of the ESP-IDF (Espressif IoT Development Framework) and ESP-BSP (Board Support Package), you can create cross-platform applications that run on various ESP32 boards with minimal effort.

+If you're new to Embedded Swift, we recommend to check out first the article [Build Embedded Swift Application for ESP32-C6](/blog/build-embedded-swift-application-for-esp32c6/).

 Note: Embedded Swift toolchain supports chips with RISC-V architecture (ESP32-C3, H2, C6, P4).
 Chips with Xtensa architecture are not supported due to [missing support in LLVM](https://github.com/espressif/llvm-project/issues/4) (ESP32, S2, S3).